vshn/docker-concierge/README.md

 Config Management + CI
 ----------------------

-Concierge is configuration management for your Git repositories driven by the CI service of your choice (GitLab CI, Travis CI, Circle CI - you name it).
+Concierge is configuration management for your Git repositories driven by the CI service of your choice (GitLab CI, Bitbucket Pipelines, Travis CI, Circle CI -- you name it).
 Concierge builds on [ModuleSync](https://github.com/vshn/docker-modulesync/) and loops over a number of [ModuleSync configurations]( https://github.com/puppetlabs/modulesync_configs) in a `configs/` directory.